 (2:6) “For this is contained in Scripture: ‘Behold, I lay in Zion a choice stone, a precious corner stone, and he who believes in Him will not be disappointed.’”

 (2) How do we become a part of Christian community?

 (2:7) “This precious value, then, is for you who believe; but for those who disbelieve, ‘The stone which the builders rejected, this became the very corner stone.’”
 The “cornerstone” was a massive stone ancient builders used as a measuring line for the rest of the structure.
-Norman Hillyer writes, “As we approached the city, there was still lying there a stone, hewn on three sides, measuring 69 feet x 12 feet x 83 feet.”
+In referring to approaching an old temple, Norman Hillyer writes, “There was still lying there a stone, hewn on three sides, measuring 69 feet x 12 feet x 83 feet.”